 As you embark on your yoga journey, a yoga mat will become your best companion, so choosing the right one is essential.
 Like any sports equipment, these exercise mats come in different sizes, thickness and materials and being informed can help you choose the right one.
-While some yoga studios will supply you with a gym mat, the thought of using one that other people have been sweating on isn’t that nice so having your own gym mat means you can also practise yoga at home.
+While some yoga studios will supply you with a gym mat, the thought of using one that other people have been sweating on isn’t that nice so having your own gym mat means you can also practice yoga at home.

 Read on to find out four things to consider when choosing a yoga mat.

 The thickness of the yoga mat is all about comfort.
 A thin mattress may not be kind on your knees during certain poses, but if it’s too thick, maintaining your balance for certain poses may be difficult.
 There are three main thicknesses that Pilates mats come in:

 6mm: This is a thick exercise mat that offers premium comfort and support.

 4mm-5mm: This thickness is standard for a workout mat and is the most commonly used.
 It has the right balance of cushioning for your joints and lightweight enough for easy portability.